 - Iris's Emolga has a healthy supply of her own.
 Ash's Snivy is quick to catch on, though.

 - Light of Death Note gets these a lot, even though it's kind of a given that he's a mass murderer who doesn't really care about anything except his own success.
+His most famous one is when his Memory Gambit succeeds "exactly as planned".

-- Tanya from the second season of Darker than Black gets one of the hug variety, though it's pretty predictable.
+- Tanya from the second season of Darker Than Black gets one of the hug variety, though it's pretty predictable.

 - Naruto has a variation early on.
 It's aimed at another, smaller-time villain as a Death Glare, but this◊ still clues us in that Kabuto is not the Mauve Shirt he sells himself as.